If you’re feeling antsy or in a rut at home, you are not alone.

 Our multipurpose homes now double as an office, classroom, or gym, so craving for a little at-home refresh is normal.
 But it doesn’t have to be hard or expensive.

-1. Explore a new scent
+1. Introduce a new scent into your home

 “Scent impacts how we experience our space.
 It can trigger our brain receptors to respond calmly, or even with excitement or energy.”